Overview

 Idiopathic galactorrhea

 Sometimes healthcare professionals can't find a cause for galactorrhea.
 This is called idiopathic galactorrhea.
-It may mean that your breast tissue is particularly sensitive to the milk-producing hormone prolactin in your blood.
-If you have increased sensitivity to prolactin, even normal prolactin levels can lead to galactorrhea.
+This may mean that the breast tissue is very sensitive to the milk-making hormone prolactin.
+If so, even typical prolactin levels can lead to galactorrhea.

 Risk factors